Init

 DomainError

-- A decoupled implementation to model your status codes and http responses.
+- A decoupled implementation to model your success and error responses.

 Asynchronous SQL Alchemy